Gravestone Cleaning Tips from BillionGraves

 Photograph with the BillionGraves App

-Finally, take a photo of your newly cleaned gravestone using the free BillionGraves app on your smartphone.
-Go to your app store on your iPhone or Google Play Store for Android mobile apps to make taking photos of your ancestor’s gravestone easy.
+Finally, take a photo of your newly cleaned gravestone using the BillionGraves app on your smartphone.
+To get the app, go to the App Store on an iPhone or the Google Play Store on an Android phone.
+Using the app is quick and easy.

 In fact, it’s so easy that you can take about 250 photos per hour as a beginner.
 That means you could photograph ALL the gravestones in your ancestor’s cemetery!

-The GPS location will automatically be linked to the image as you take the photo.
-The GPS coordinates are then posted on satellite maps, so others can also find their ancestor’s gravestones.
+GPS coordinates will automatically be linked to the images as you take the photos.
+GPS markers are then posted on satellite maps, so others can also find their ancestor’s gravestones by entering a name on their BillionGraves app.
+(Click HERE to learn how to use the BillionGraves app to find a particular gravestone in a cemetery.)

 The information will then be available online for families around the world for generations to come!